majdalkhany/analog-clock-reader/README.md

 ## Requirements to run
 - OpenCV
-  - To view installation instructions for OpenCV, please refer to "OpenCV_installation_guide.pdf" file included in the repository.
+  - To view installation instructions for OpenCV, please refer to "OpenCV_installation_guide.pdf" file included in the "docs and demo" folder.
 (Courtesy of Professor Azami)
 - Tesseract and PyTesseract
   - For Windows, to install PyTesseract, do the following: (You can watch this video for the same instructions: https://www.youtube.com/watch?v=RewxjHw8310&feature=share&fbclid=IwAR1NvrCxufV39ckRTthwDon8e01NLZdBc7J_X6aTfgV1O7GnvnRbH0LLle4&ab_channel=AdityaPaiThon)
     - Download PyTesseract .exe from https://github.com/UB-Mannheim/tesseract/wiki